dacasals/os_ml_platform/README.md

 - Kedro: usefull to organize structured ML pipeline code, that can be exported to ariflow them to be executed and scheduled.
 - MLFlow server: It has so many uses, to monitor model training jobs, artifact, trainig
 - Great Expectations: integregated on data pipelines to verify data quality.
+- Minio: MinIO is a high-performance, S3 compatible object store.

 ### Requirements